geeksblabla/blanat/README.md

 ## Leaderboard

-The leaderboard below is **temporary and not final**.
+The leaderboard below is temporary and not final.
 We will go over the list below and perform another (manual) evaluation and a thorough review to validate it to respect the challenge constraints.
-If your list doesn't figure within this list, that means unfortunately the result of **the evaluation is incorrect**, and thus it is disqualified.
+If your name doesn't figure in this list, that means unfortunately the result of the evaluation is incorrect, and thus it is disqualified.
 No further review will be performed.
-Final results, and winner announcement is planned for early next week.
+Final results, and winner announcement is planned for next week (Please bear with us :)).

 | Username       | Avg Time (ms) | Median Time (ms) | Language | Humanized Time                |
 |----------------|---------------|------------------|----------|-------------------------------|